The Meaning and Message of 1 Timothy 6:12

 Paul’s spiritual discipline allowed him to maintain his faith.
 This spiritual discipline is also required to keep your faith and hope alive.
 Contend for the faith!

 Why fight the good fight of faith?
 We fight the good fight of faith because of the reward, the imperishable crown, that awaits us.
-We also fight because we are in a spiritual warfare with the principalities and powers of darkness.
+We also fight because we are in spiritual warfare with the principalities and powers of darkness.

 In this battle, the devil and his angels work tirelessly to divert your attention away from God and dissuade you from following Him.
 The good news is that we have a God who is more powerful and mighty than our arch-enemy, the devil.
 We triumph over the evil one through God’s grace and enabling power.